 - The purpose of the Architecture Skills Framework and how to apply it within an organization

 There are no formal prerequisites.
 However, it is strongly recommended that participants have some experience in the Enterprise Architecture domain.
-Note: to be certified on TOGAF 9.1 Level 2, candidates must have passed the TOGAF Level 1 exam.

 Participants receive a copy of the classroom presentation material and the Participant Handbook, which contains reference materials.